 If you are still campaigning your very athletic mare, such as hunter, jumper and dressage athletes, during the first five/six months of pregnancy, you should consider curtailing hard work after the six month mark.
 Less strenuous work is still beneficial for your mare, depending on her comfort level.
 If, for example, she is getting so large that her size precludes riding, you may need to think of different exercise strategies and levels of intensity.

 Got questions?
-I’ve got answers.
-Give us a call.
+I’ve got answers, contact us today.